perladvent/perldotcom/content/article/_pub_2002_08_07_proxyobject.md

 {
-   "slug" : "/pub/2002/08/07/proxyobject.html",
-   "tags" : [
+   "authors" : [
-      "proxy-objects-pattern-circular-references"
+      "matt-sergeant"
    ],
    "draft" : null,
    "description" : " In your time as a Perl programmer, it becomes almost inevitable that at some point you will have to manage in-memory tree structures of some sort.
-When you do this, it becomes important to be aware of how Perl...", "date" : "2002-08-07T00:00:00-08:00",
+When you do this, it becomes important to be aware of how Perl...", "slug" : "/pub/2002/08/07/proxyobject.html", "image" : null,
+   "title" : "Proxy Objects",
+   "categories" : "development",
+   "date" : "2002-08-07T00:00:00-08:00",
    "thumbnail" : "/images/_pub_2002_08_07_proxyobject/111-proxy_objects.gif",
-   "image" : null,
-   "authors" : [
+   "tags" : [
-      "matt-sergeant"
-   ],
-   "title" : "Proxy Objects",
-   "categories" : "development"
+      "proxy-objects-pattern-circular-references"
+   ]
 }